-NEWSLETTER FOR APRIL 2015
+NEWSLETTER FOR JUNE 2015

 Until next month, read and learn.
 A mind is a terrible thing to waste and reading helps keep the mind informed.

 Paulette would love to hear from those who read her book.
 Leave comments on the Guest Page or e-mail her at firstname.lastname@example.org